 “The Lord is close to the brokenhearted and saves those who are crushed in spirit.” — Psalm 34:18

 “You keep track of all my sorrows.
 You have collected all my tears in your bottle.
 You have recorded each one in your book.” — Psalm 56:8

 ” … for the Lord your God goes with you; he will never leave you nor forsake you.” — Deuteronomy 31:6

 “The Lord is my rock, my fortress, and my savior; my God is my rock, in whom I find protection.
 He is my shield, the power that saves me, and my place of safety.” — Psalm 18:2

 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness … ” — 2 Corinthians 12:9

 Even longtime believers go through crises of faith.
 For his own reasons, God is sometimes silent.
 However, it’s often during these silences that he is busiest in our lives.

-You don’t have to be overwhelmingly convinced of God’s healing power to join the St. Gregory Retreat Centers program.
+You don’t have to be overwhelmingly convinced of God’s healing power to join the St. Gregory Recovery Center program.
 Faith isn’t a feeling; it’s a choice.
 Just lean on us until you see the evidence for yourself.
 This is a safe place to share your struggles with addiction and voice your spiritual doubts without fear of judgment.